FREE USER LED SUPPORT GROUPS

 We will eventually extend our support groups, to give a broader range of views, medical/mental health conditions and experiences, not only from different people who exhibit hoarding behaviours but also family members.

 Due to the 100% positive feedback, the outcomes from the group and a successful application made to the Tudor Trust, Your Living Room has been awarded an additional two years funding to set up two new support groups in Manningtree and Chelmsford in Essex for 2019.

 We look to increasing match funding through the sales from our concession at the Manningtree Emporium with will help to maintain the support service in Manningtree.

 MANNInGTREE HOARDING SUPPORT GROUP

 The revenue gained through our concession at the Manningtree Emporium will help to maintain the sustainability of the support service in Manningtree.

-The Manningtree support group will be based in Foundry Court, Colchester Road and will commence on the 11th March 2019 and the Chelmsford Group (venue to be confirmed) from May 2019.
+The Manningtree support group will be based in Foundry Court, Colchester Road and will commence on the 11th March 2019.
 Further information and updates will be posted on our Facebook page.

 From Monday 1st July, our third user-led support group will be launched in Chelmsford for people displaying hoarding tendencies or severe clutter issues.